massimotroncone/mywebsite/content/home/posts.md

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 <button class="btn btn-outline-primary my-1 mr-1 btn-sm" style="font-size:10px;height:21px;width:58px" onclick="myFunction()"> Abstract
 </button>
-<button class="btn btn-outline-primary my-1 mr-1 btn-sm" onclick="window.open('https://www.dropbox.com/scl/fi/6hfcwucz87xx39ez6olbm/troncone_malapp_ita.pdf?rlkey=t6mu37a4gmopg4bp3wgcsa4dt&dl=0', '_blank');" style="font-size:10px;height:21px;width:50px" type="button"><i class="fa fa-download" aria-hidden="true"></i> PDF</button>
+<button class="btn btn-outline-primary my-1 mr-1 btn-sm" onclick="window.open('https://www.dropbox.com/scl/fi/z2oxdfv92f06zm5uhja85/troncone_malapp_ita.pdf?rlkey=mnvc0pj9f5513xqwj051a41ex&dl=0', '_blank');" style="font-size:10px;height:21px;width:50px" type="button"><i class="fa fa-download" aria-hidden="true"></i> PDF</button>

-<div id="myDIV2" style="display: none;"><p>It is often assumed that malapportionment biases policymaking toward the interests of overrepresented districts, but the literature lacks empirical evidence of such effect and its theoretical foundations.
-In this article, I first demonstrate that the two-tier elections to the Italian Senate between 1994-2001 caused malapportionment by allowing single-member districts with similar population size to elect either one or two senators.
-I then outline testable implications regarding the relationship between malapportionment, legislator effort, and the policymaking bias.
+<div id="myDIV2" style="display: none;"><p>Does malapportionment bias policymaking in favor of overrepresented districts?
+In this
+article, I first demonstrate that the two-tier elections to the Italian Senate between 1994-2001 caused malapportionment by allowing districts with similar population size to elect either one or two senators.
+I then argue that the policymaking process favors overrepresented districts via a mechanical and a behavioral effect.
 Using a discontinuity design based on close elections, I find that the local interests of overrepresented districts receive disproportionately greater attention in bill sponsorship.
-The effect is driven by the election of a second senator and by the increased activism of electorally vulnerable senators from overrepresented districts.
-Both geographically-targeted and sectoral bills contribute to this bias.
+The effect is driven not only by the election of a second senator but also by the increased activism of electorally vulnerable senators from overrepresented districts.
+Both geographically targeted and sectoral bills contribute to this bias.
 The results demonstrate the political consequences of unequal representation.
 </p></div>

 <script>